The 5 Steps to a Perfect Croquet Shot

 Step 1: Stalk the Ball & Create the Picture

-This is more than just walking up to your ball.
-It’s about creating a powerful mental image.
-"When you stalk and you line yourself up for that target, you have to make sure that your body is in line with it," Mary explains.
+Walk up to your ball and build the mental image.
+"When you stalk and you line yourself up for that target, you have to make sure that your body is in line with it," Mary says.
 "I am creating the picture of that tunnel and that laneway...
 I'm thinking a laser line going from my belly button to my target."

 Step 2: Concrete Your Feet